-Funding for the Veterans Success Center has come from our Walmart grant, the U.S. Department of Education FIPSE grant, Ahmanson Family and the Ludwick Family Foundation, local and community businesses, and charitable gifts from many individuals.
+Funding for the Veterans Success Center has come from our Walmart grant, the U.S. Department of Education FIPSE grant, the Ahmanson Foundation, the Ludwick Family Foundation, local and community businesses, and charitable gifts from many individuals.

 All are welcome to checkout the center anytime.
 See how we treat our brave men and women who have served our great nation in war and in peace.
 We stand ready to help those who have served transition back to civilian life.

 - Student Veterans Network

 - Counseling 161 - Strategies for College Success: Veterans' Emphasis

 - Peer to peer support groups for student veterans

 The Veterans Success Center at Citrus College is something for our community to be proud of.